mschrey/mashcontrol/readme.md

   * When the water temperature reached the mashin temperature, the temperature is kept until you added all the grist and acknowledge this by clicking "Continue"
   * When the mashout time is reached, the mashout temperature is kept (usually 78°C) until you click "Continue".
 Afterwards the binary terminates.

+To "install" the mashcontrol PHP web frontend,
+ * make sure you have apache2 and php installed and running.
+ * copy mashcontrol_frontend/* to /var/www/html
+ * chmod 777 /home/pi/mashcontrol
+ * sudo usermod -aG gpio www-data

 ## Outlook ##
   * Control heating element of mash tun using PWM (in preparation)
   * Read mash steps from maischemalzundmehr.de json files (in preparation)